mui/toolpad/CONTRIBUTING.md

   ⚠️  There might be data loss when applying the changes:
   ```

   This means your database is out of sync with the prisma schema and can't be synchronized without data loss.
-You can synchronise the database manually using:
+You can synchronize the database manually using:

   ```sh
   yarn prisma db push --accept-data-loss